The Weird and Wonderful World of Mosses.

 Professor Jeff Duckett FLS, a past president of the British Bryological Society and International Association of Bryologists, was the recipient of the Linnean Society medal for Botany in 2008.
 His over 200 papers on the biology and evolution of lower land plants are the result of numerous expeditions to 6 continents.

 - This event is free and open to all.

 - Registration is not essential, but to secure your place we recommend booking a ticket.

 - Seats will be allocated on a first-come, first-served basis.

 - Doors will open at 12:15.

-- Tea will be served in the Library following the event.
+- Tea will be served in the Library following the lecture.

-The Weird and Wonderful World of Mosses. - FREE (117 places remaining)
+The Weird and Wonderful World of Mosses. - FREE Tickets available

 Once your Registration has been successfully submitted, you will receive a CONFIRMATION EMAIL.
 Please print it off and bring it with you on the day.